-Although a marketing agency may have different services that it offers to clients (branding, design, PR, advertising, SEO, PPC, Web, Social etc) these all tend to be different teams within the business, and they will focus solely on their own specialism.
+Although a marketing agency may have different services that it offers to clients (branding, design, PR, advertising, SEO, PPC, Web, Social etc) these all tend to be different teams within the business.
+This therefore means it is likely they will focus solely on their own specialism.

 The downside to this is that their focus is very much on their campaign element rather than the bigger picture.

-A marketing consultant would in comparison take a holistic view of marketing the business, whereas an agency would tend to focus on only the promotional or communicative elements of marketing.
+In comparison, a marketing consultant would take a holistic view of marketing the business, whereas an agency would tend to focus on only the promotional or communicative elements of marketing.

 A marketing consultant will cover those but also consider fully the whole customer journey, including internal sales processes, systems, pricing, tracking mechanisms, customer management etc.

 A marketing consultant would usually become a valued member of the team.
 They would, in effect, become your marketing function, just not on the company payroll.